 - at Fish & Boat Commission offices

-Lost Fishing License or Replacements - Replacement licenses include all permits or privileges previously purchased by the customer.
+Lost Fishing License or Replacements - All replacement licenses include permits or privileges previously purchased by the customer.
 The total cost for a replacement license and previously purchased permits or privileges that printed on the base license is $6.90.
-The replacement cost of a 1-year trout/salmon permit is $9.90, 1-year Lake Erie permit is $9.90 and a 1-year Combination trout/salmon Lake Erie permit is $15.90.
+Replacement cost of a 1-year permits or multi-year Senior trout/salmon permits is $6.90.

 You qualify for a RESIDENT Fishing License if you are a bona fide resident of Pennsylvania.
 When